Do You Need an HVAC Permit? Complete Guide

 Frequently Asked Questions

 HVAC permits are typically issued within 1–5 business days.
-Many cities offer expedited or same-day processing for equipment replacements since they're time-sensitive (especially heating in winter).
+Many jurisdictions offer expedited or same-day processing for equipment replacements since they're often time-sensitive, especially heating failures in winter.
+Complex new installations with ductwork requiring plan review may take 1–2 weeks.

 Cities We Cover for HVAC Permits